 A high crime rate and a serious and worsening public corruption problem were cause for concern for the government of Guatemala.
 These problems, in addition to issues related to the often violent harassment and intimidation by unknown assailants of human rights activists, judicial workers, journalists and witnesses in human rights trials, led the government to begin serious attempts in 2001 to open a national dialogue to discuss the considerable challenges facing the country.

 The educational structure is in need of an overhaul.
 Schools sometimes don't have enough supplies to give children and some don't even have chairs or desks.
 In some areas, there are not even schools.
-Low teacher salaries have also contributed to a shortage of teachers.
+Low teacher salaries also contribute to a shortage of teachers.
+Despite these struggles, government initiatives have helped Guatemala's education system.
+But the needs are great.

 Guatemalans' attitudes toward education depend on their social level in society.
 Many parents think girls should not attend school since they should be preparing for motherhood.
 In other cases, parents feel their children will improve through work, not academic study.
-Others would like to attend but do not have the money to pay the school fees.
+Others would like to attend but the cost of school fees is prohibitive.
 Guatemalans who are wealthier value education, but still find it to be a financial burden.

 The government does not have any organized programs to promote interfaith understanding or dialogue.
 Nonetheless, the government has sought the support of diverse religious groups for passage of legal statutes on the rights of children and for implementation of health and literacy programs for children.
 For a number of churches, social projects are the primary forum for interaction with adherents of other faiths.